-Next, consider how you can embellish each of these points with an explanation and evidence.
-While the evidence part is where you can make things interesting for your audience, be careful not to lose the points of your argument with too much detail.
+While the evidence part of your speech is where you can make things interesting for your audience, be careful not to lose the points of your argument with too much detail.

 Write in your signposts to help the audience navigate their way through the different points in your speech.
 These can look like the following:

 - 'I will begin my argument by explaining how....' - 'Having explained how...
-I will move on to my next point' - 'The final point of my argument centres on....'.
+I will move on to my next point ....' - 'The final point of my argument centres on....'.

 Don't neglect your conclusion.
-Make sure that it effectively wraps up your speech by emphasising what you have achieved, for example: 'Through points X, Y and Z I feel I have made the case for...'.
+Make sure that it effectively wraps up your speech by emphasising what you have achieved, for example: '

+Through points X, Y and Z I feel I have made the case for...'.